 Rachel no longer stays in the room on Dr Jain’s roof terrace that overlooks the deer park in Sarnath, among the drying sheets and pots of holy basil.
 She lives in a small wood on the edge of the neighbouring market town and runs her own guesthouse.
 I remembered the story she once told us about her friends who lived on an ancient pilgrimage route in India.
 The path ran by a river she said and it was the most beautiful setting you could imagine, full of trees and flowers and birds.
 One year however her friends moved to an ugly industrial city.
 ‘How could you leave?’ she asked them.
 ‘Our work is here,’ they replied simply.
 ‘This place needs us.’

 Last summer our paths crossed after many years, and the three of us had an intense conversation in the way we used to when we could all afford to travel the world.
-She told me in India there are four ages, that begin with our youth and end with the time of ‘Going into the Forest’.
+She told me in India there are five ages, that begin with our youth and end with the time of ‘Going into the Forest’.
 ‘What happens before old age?’
 I asked her.
 ‘Preparing to Go into the Forest,’ she said and we laughed.

 I lived out of a suitcase for ten years.
 I gave up many things to be on that road – a house, a family, a career, some kind of reputation – and I regret none of it.
 I got to see the Earth in all of her loveliness.
 I went to break out of a restricted city life that hemmed in my real self like a Victorian dress.
 After I broke the stays I became like a lover who could never have enough of wide open spaces, of the pepper trees leaning towards the red sand of the Elqui valley (the boys riding horseback down the street), or the roar of the Pacific at Mazatlán, bus stations on a tropical morning, the volcano rising above the hot spring, hummingbird and cactus.
 It was in these places, those borrowed houses, I could empty myself, bring a silence and a space that had been full of ghosts and other people’s words.